dburles/meteor-conduit/README.md

 // Notify the `todosConduit` of the update todosConduit.update();

-// Call the stop method to stop the emitter todosConduit.stop();
+// Call the stop method to stop the conduit todosConduit.stop();
 ```